About the workshop

 Good quality legislation is understandable and accessible.
 Poor quality legislation is often neither and can incur heavy political, economic, social and environmental costs.
 This workshop aims to give an overview of the analytical skills required to convert policy into legislation, and of the ways in which legislation should be effectively drafted and structured.

-This workshop approaches the subject from two standpoints: from that of the policy-maker, who needs to understand what principal elements are involved in making effective policy, and from that of the legislative drafter, or parliamentary counsel, i.e. those who need to draft the resulting rules, or more specifically to ‘translate’ the policy.
-For drafters the task involves producing legislation that is not only readily understandable by those that are expected to comply with and administer it, but is also workable in practice and readily capable of being enforced.
+The workshop approaches the subject primarily from that of parliamentary counsel, but also from that of the policy-maker who needs to understand how counsel will set about their task.
+For parliamentary counsel this involves producing legislation that is not only readily understandable by those that are expected to comply with and administer it, but is also workable in practice and readily capable of being enforced.

 How participants will benefit